Young blood transfusion: Ambrosia

-A startup company, Ambrosia, has been selling "young blood transfusions" for $8,000 since 2016 under the guise of running a clinical trial, to see if such transfusions lead to changes in the blood of recipients.
-As of August 2017, they had 600 people join.
+A startup company, Ambrosia, has been selling "young blood transfusions" for $8,000 since 2016 framing it as a clinical trial, to see if such transfusions lead to changes in the blood of recipients.
+As of August 2017, 600 people had participated in the trial.
 The clinical trial has no control arm and so is neither randomized nor blind.
 As described, whole blood collected by blood banks that had passed its 42-day storage limit was centrifuged to remove cells, the resulting cell-free plasma pooled from several donations and intravenously transfused into recipients.
 The company was started by Jesse Karmazin, a medical school graduate without a license to practice medicine.
 David Wright is the licensed doctor overseeing the clinical trial; in his practice he administers intravenous treatments of vitamins and antibiotics for nontraditional purposes and was disciplined by the California Medical Board for the latter in 2015.
 Jonathan Kimmelman, a bioethicist from McGill University, suggests that Ambrosia is running this as a trial as they would be unable to get FDA approval to sell this treatment otherwise.

 On February 19, 2019, Ambrosia announced it stopped testing the treatment, responding to concerns from the FDA.